ucdavis/ucd-theme-tasks/README.md

 not try to spin up its own server.

-If doing a Single Page App (SPA) with a Javascript framework like Vue.js or React then the `vite.config.js` can have its `mount` changed to whatever suits it best.
+If doing a Single Page App (SPA) with a Javascript framework like Vue.js or React then the `vite.config.js` can have its `root` changed to whatever suits it best.
 For reference in configuring a SPA see one of Vite's online demos https://vitejs.dev/guide/#trying-vite-online.